British Secondary Curriculum in Romania: Key Stage 3, 4 & 5

 We expect our Sixth Form students to play a role in the school community, acting as important role models for younger students and contributing to the success of the whole school.
 We will provide opportunities, but it is what students contribute that will build a thriving and enjoyable Sixth Form community.

-There will be many opportunities to organise activities, take a lead part in the House System, become Prefects, participate in helping to run House or school events or to be involved with helping younger students through peer mentoring and taking on supervision responsibilities.
+There will be many opportunities to organise activities, take a lead part in the House System, become Prefects, participate in helping run House or school events, or be involved with helping younger students through peer mentoring and taking on supervision responsibilities.

-Joining the Sixth Form is an ideal opportunity to participate in the International Award scheme, to run charity events and to organise social events.
+Joining the Sixth Form is an ideal opportunity to participate in the International Award scheme, run charity events, and organise social events.

-Sixth Form life is voluntary, and students can put in as much time as they like.
-Contribution to Sixth Form life will be recognised in the application process when students move into either higher education or employment, as the information they can give about their developing personality and character will form the basis of their personal statements and curriculum vitae.
+Contribution to Sixth Form life will be recognised in the application process when students move into either higher education or employment.
+The information they can give about their developing personality and character will form the basis of their personal statements and curriculum vitae.

 Assessment and target setting

-Pupils should expect to complete up to three hours’ homework per evening
+Pupils should expect to complete up to three hours of homework per evening.

-Several evenings are arranged over the course of the academic year, where parents have the opportunity to meet teachers.
+Several evenings are arranged over the academic year, where parents have the opportunity to meet teachers.